scalacenter/scala-3-migration-guide/docs/macros/migration-tutorial.md

 Cross-building is a well-known technique to build and publish a project against different Scala versions.

 It gives you the ability to:
-- load different binary versions of the same set of dependencies
+- Load different binary versions of the same set of dependencies.
-- organize your source code in Scala-version specific source directories
+- Organize your source code in Scala-version specific source directories.
-- configure and call different instances of the Scala compiler
+- Configure and call different instances of the Scala compiler.
-- package and publish the different binaries of your project
+- Package and publish the different binaries of your project.

 Similar cross-building mechanisms are provided by a number of build tools, among which sbt and Mill.
 You can go to the [sbt documentation](https://www.scala-sbt.org/1.x/docs/Cross-Build.html) or the [Mill documentation](https://www.lihaoyi.com/mill/page/cross-builds.html) to familiarize yourself with it.